v4n00/Quantitative-Macroeconomics/README.md

-# Quantitative Macroeconomics Notebook 📓
+# Quantitative Macroeconomics

 This GitHub repo contains all of the notes that I took in my "Quantitative Macroeconomics" class in university.
 They are written in **Markdown** files and also include $\LaTeX$ expressions for mathematical equations, making them easy to read 🙇 and understand 📑.

+# Before Reading
+Make sure you are on the [website version](https://v4n00.github.io/quantitative-macroeconomics/) of this repo!

 # Table of Contents
 1. [Seminar 01 - Recap](./01.%20Recap.html)